-The MT Confidence data category is used to communicate the self-reported confidence of a specific machine translation engine.
-It is not intended as comparable between machine translation engines and platforms.
+The MT Confidence data category is used to communicate the self-reported confidence of a machine translation engine in the accuracy of a translation it has provided.
+It is not intended to provide a comparable between machine translation engines and platforms.
 It is solely for providing self-reported confidence by the specific system that produced the actually used raw machine translation.
 This data category does NOT aim to establish any sort of correlation between the self-reported confidence and either human evaluation of MT usefulness, or post-editing cognitive effort.
 For harmonization’s sake, MT Confidence is provided as a (rational) number from the interval <0;1>.

 Note: